Chart Color Schemes

 Nunawading's population is slightly older than the national pattern

-The median age in Nunawading is 39 years, which is higher than Greater Melbourne's average of 37 years and close to the national average of 38 years.
-Compared to Greater Melbourne, the 75-84 age cohort is over-represented in Nunawading at 7.1%, while the 25-34 age group is under-represented at 13.4%.
-According to data from the 2021 Census, the percentage of the population aged 75 to 84 has increased from 6.2% to 7.1%, and the percentage of those aged 25 to 34 has decreased from 14.6% to 13.4%.
-Population forecasts for Nunawading in 2041 indicate significant demographic changes, with the 75-84 age group expected to grow by 55 people, reaching 1,456 from 936, and the 0-4 age group projected to decrease by 14 residents.
+The median age in Nunawading is 39 years, higher than Greater Melbourne's average of 37 years and close to Australia's national average of 38 years.
+Compared to Greater Melbourne, the 75-84 age group is over-represented in Nunawading at 7.1%, while the 25-34 age group is under-represented at 13.4%.
+According to the 2021 Census data, the percentage of people aged 75-84 has increased from 6.2% to 7.1%, and the percentage of those aged 25-34 has decreased from 14.6% to 13.4%.
+By 2041, population forecasts indicate significant demographic changes in Nunawading.
+The 75-84 age group is expected to grow by 54%, reaching 1,456 people from 945.
+Residents aged 65 and older are anticipated to represent 51% of the population growth.
+Conversely, the 35-44 and 0-4 age groups are projected to experience population declines.